nprapps/allsongsconsidered-poll/README.md

 What is this?
 -------------

 A repository for cleaning, processing, weighting and ranking the form responses of the NPR Music Turning the Tables poll.
-This code is inspired on the work from the [2016 poll blog post](http://blog.apps.npr.org/2016/12/16/all-songs-considered-poll.html).
+This code is inspired by the work from the [2016 music poll blog post](http://blog.apps.npr.org/2016/12/16/all-songs-considered-poll.html), and there is an [updated blog post](http://blog.apps.npr.org/2018/01/03/all-songs-considered-poll.html) for changes to the 2017 music poll.

 There are two versions of this codebase.
 The major difference is that the [`master`](https://github.com/nprapps/allsongsconsidered-poll) branch includes weighting of albums, while the [`turning-tables`](https://github.com/nprapps/allsongsconsidered-poll/tree/turning-tables) branch does not.